Signed in as:

 “The ability to think like a performer totally takes the edge away when standing in a stutterer’s shoes and brings real world practices to the world of stuttering.
 The Unblockables pilot program was such a fresh approach towards stuttering and coping with it.” - Sahil Chawla

-The course series will be delivered over zoom and will culminate in a virtual performance for friends and family.
+The course series will be delivered over zoom.

 This is not about managing a stutter, rather